zoobzio/pipz/docs/quick-start.md

 # Quick Start Guide

-Get up and running with pipz in 5 minutes!
+Build your first pipeline in 5 minutes!

 ## Installation